-Transport for the North's (TfN) Monitoring and Evaluation Strategy is a key component of Transport for the North's STP2 (Strategic Transport Plan 2), linked to the Annual Action Plan and Performance Measures elements of the STP2 hierarchy below.
+Transport for the North's (TfN) Monitoring and Evaluation Strategy is a key component of Transport for the North's second Strategic Transport Plan (STP).
+In this document we set out Monitoring and Evaluation (M&E) processes in the context of TfN and the STP.

-The Strategic Transport Plan sets out a common vision and a set of objectives for the transformation of the North's transport system.
-A robust, Green Book compliant approach to Monitoring and Evaluation ensures that the implementation of the STP remains evidence-based and outcome focussed.
+The Strategic Transport Plan sets out a common vision, strategic ambitions, and a set of objectives for the transformation of the North's transport system.
+A robust, Green Book compliant approach to Monitoring and Evaluation ensures that the implementation of the STP remains evidence based and outcome focussed.

-The purpose of the strategy is to monitor the North's progress towards the ambitions of the STP.
+The purpose of the M&E Strategy is to monitor the North's progress towards the ambitions of the STP.
 In addition, it is intended to provide evidence on the progress TfN is making towards achieving its ambitions.